mensikv/ESP8266-Serial-Monitor/README.md

    1. Before stating upload to SPIFFS make sure, that Serial monitor window is not opened, otherwise the upload will fail.

 ## Web page interface
-If connectedt to a wifi network, then the ESP8266 will provide web page interface on the IP address of the device.
+If connected to a wifi network, then the ESP8266 will provide web page interface on the IP address of the device.
 On this page you can:
 * view incoming messages over the serial interface
 * set baud rate
-* write messages that are then written the serial interface Communication between the page and the webserver is done via Web Sockets, so it is really fast and without reloads.
+* write messages that are then written to the serial interface Communication between the page and the webserver is done via Web Sockets, so it is really fast and without reloads.

 ## MQTT API
-If you enable MQTT API, then the ESP8266 will wait for commands in topic:
+If you enable MQTT API, then the ESP8266 will wait for commands in the topics:
 * MQTT_TOPIC/cmd/bdr
-  * payload = desired baudrate, for examle 9600, 115200
+  * payload = desired baud rate, for example 9600, 115200, ...
 * MQTT_TOPIC/cmd/inp
-  * payload = message that is sent over the serial interface And in the topic *MQTT_TOPIC/rspn* you will receive incomming serial communication and notification about baud rate changes.
-All messages are in JSON format.
+  * payload = message that is sent over the serial interface And in the topic *MQTT_TOPIC/rspn* you will receive incomming serial communication and notifications about baud rate changes.
+All messages are in the JSON format.

 ## STL for case
 In folder `stl` you will find `*.stl` files for your 3D printer, so you can print nice case for Wemos D1 Mini soldered on the proto board with the buttons and display.